AlexTK2012/HKU-7507-Visual-Analysis/README.md

-# HKU-7507-Visual-Analysis

-## Visual Analysis of influential films’ composition
+## Title : Visual Analysis of influential films’ composition

 Term Project for **COMP7507 Visualization and Visual Analytics**.